 It has plenty of omega fatty acids as well, thanks to ingredients like flaxseed and fish oil.
 These antioxidants are essential for brain and immune system development, so you want your dog to get as many of them as possible.

 Our only issue with Blue Buffalo Wilderness is that it’s heavy on plant proteins, which lack the important amino acids found in meat.
-The recipe more than makes up for that with all its animal-based protein sources, though, so that’s hardly enough to knock it from its perch atop this list.
+The recipe more than makes up for that with all its animal-based protein sources.

 Wellness Grain-Free Complete Health is another food that could easily have cracked the top three.
 It’s truly fantastic — the other foods are just a little bit better in a few important regards.